PKU-Alignment/align-anything/README.md

 # News

+- 2024-09-24: We support SFT, DPO, RM and PPO for `Text + Video -> Text` modality models.
+- 2024-09-13: We support SFT, DPO, RM and PPO for `Text + Audio -> Text` modality models.
 - 2024-08-17: We support DPO and PPO for `Text+Image -> Text+Image` modality models.
 - 2024-08-15: We support a new function in the evaluation module: the `models_pk` script in [here](./scripts/models_pk.sh), which enables comparing the performance of two models across different benchmarks.
 - 2024-08-06: We restructure the framework to support any modality evaluation and the supported benchmark list is [here](https://github.com/PKU-Alignment/align-anything/tree/main/align_anything/evaluation/benchmarks).